Getting clean: A brief history

 listen to public speakers

 conduct high-powered business deals

-Of course, despite the elaborate system of aqueducts (another architectural marvel of the day) that fed these bathhouses, they eventually fell into disrepute, in part because of all the hanky-panky, in part because they were expensive to maintain.
+Of course, despite the elaborate system of aqueducts (another architectural marvel of the day) that fed these bathhouses, they eventually fell into disrepute, in part because of all the hanky-panky that was so offensive to Christendom, in part because they were expensive to maintain.
 When the Roman Empire fell, the aqueducts became discontinued, and the secrets of effective modern plumbing were lost for centuries.

 Suddenly, bath time became uncool

 How did baths go from awesome to evil?
 You can blame a lot of political and religious stuff, as well as disease.
 To find out how we got from a beautiful hot spring, steam bath or aqueduct-fed pool to a little cup and bowl of water, you have to look at the history of the times.

 From about the late 1500's to the late 1700s, bathing fell out of fashion as bathhouses gradually came to be seen as a place of self-indulgent sin where people lounged around engaging in lewd acts instead of praying and tithing like they should have been.
 Touching your body was seen as too sensual; dirt thus became proof of purity.
 Then of course you had the various plagues and germ-borne diseases that had previously ravaged much of Europe through the Dark Ages; though these plagues were, ironically, a result of unsanitary conditions, they were mistakenly believed to be caused by cleanliness instead.
 A protective barrier of grime was recommended to prevent 'bad air' from penetrating through the pores.

 Of course, people still wanted to look clean, and they were aided in this with such things as cosmetics, perfumes, and elaborate layers of clothes.
 The move away from wool clothing to linen clothing made it possible to effectively launder the clothes such that they looked clean, whereas the (wealthy) person underneath was absolutely foul by today's standards.